GovReady/govready-q/Permissions.md

 * They are a guest participant in a Discussion within the Organization.
 * They clicked an invitation URL, which gives them access to the invitation landing page only.

 An unauthorized user is always redirected to a login page.
-The login page does not reveal any Organization data (not even the Organization's display name).
-If a DNS wildcard enables resolution of all possible Organization subdomains, an unauthorized user cannot tell whether or not an Organization actually exists on the Q deployment.
+GovReady-Q can be configured with the `organization-seen-anonymously` setting to not reveal any Organization data (not even the Organization's display name) on the login page, and if that setting is turned on, and if a DNS wildcard enables resolution of all possible Organization subdomains, an unauthorized user cannot tell whether or not an Organization actually exists on the Q deployment.

 (Note that *membership* in an Organization is different from *membership* in a Project.)

 ### Membership in the Organization Project

 Each Organization has a single "organization project" which stores additional metadata about the Organization, akin to a User's profile.
 This metadata can be seen by all members of the Organization because the values, e.g. an organization avatar, may be rendered on Organization pages that any such User may see.
-Members of the organization project may additionally edit the metadata (see Project membership below).
+Members of the organization project (which is different from members of the organization itself) may additionally edit the metadata (see Project membership below).

 Folders
 -------